JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/APIs/jupiterone-compliance-api.md

   }
 ```

-#### Kick off Control EvidenceCollectionJob
+#### Start Control EvidenceCollectionJob

 **Variables**

 - `input`
-    - `libraryItemId` - The identifier of the library item (i.e. Control) to start an EvidenceCollectionJob for
+    - `libraryItemId` - The identifier of the library item (such as Control) to start an EvidenceCollectionJob for

 **Mutation**